 Clark manages through all these troubles while hopefully waiting for a Christmas bonus from his employer.

 I love all of the “Vacation” movies, but this one stands out.
 It has something different I just can’t put my finger on.
-May it’s the Christmas spirit.
+Maybe it’s the Christmas spirit.

-What are do you think are the best 80s Christmas movies?
+What do you think are the best 80s Christmas movies?
 Let us know in the comments.